All posts by PPBongi

 Once I completed this series, I asked myself what was the premise of this series?
 And I honestly could not figure one out.
 It is your standard formulaic BL, full of tropes, cliches, customary setups, and unremarkable contrived crisis.
 But through at least some portions of this series, I found myself being avidly entertained chiefly because of the charming effect of the two main leads.
 The remainder, however, not so much because it was your standard flat setup.

-Continue reading “The Sparkle in Your Eye” Series Review (Ep.1 to 12)
+Continue reading “Fight for You” Series Review (Ep.1 to 12)